 Regis Middle School

 A minimum of 10 hours of service are required at Regis Middle School each year.
-Five hours must be submitted by the end of first semester for a student to be eligible to attend the annual Ski Trip for Catholic Schools Week.
+Five hours must be submitted by December 15 for a student to be eligible to attend the annual Ski Trip for Catholic Schools Week.
 The additional five hours must be submitted by May 15 in order for a student to be eligible to attend the Valley Fair trip at the end of the school year.
 Students are encouraged to have at least 2 of the hours served at their parish if possible.

 Regis High School